piel3203/Unsupervise_anomaly_INR/.ipynb_checkpoints/README-checkpoint.md

 ## Usage
 ### 1. Prepare the Data

 After placing your data inside the `./data` directory, you must create **casename files** that specify which subjects belong to the training and testing sets.
+For the testing set, we advice you to separate the sarcopenic subjects from the `Normal` (Y + OH) ones to ensures compatibility with the downstream analysis scripts provided in the repository./output.

-For a single experiment, create two files:
+For a single experiment, create three files:

 - `train_cases_1.txt`
 - `test_cases_1.txt`
+- `sarcopenia_subj.txt`

 For **5-fold cross-validation**, extend this to:

 - `train_cases_1.txt` … `train_cases_5.txt`
 - `test_cases_1.txt` … `test_cases_5.txt`
+- - `sarcopenia_subj.txt`

 ⚠️ **Important:**
 Make sure each subject appears **only in the train OR test file** within the same fold to avoid data leakage.